Braedach/Week-13---Project-A/README.md

 These Beats allow us to collect the following information from each machine:

   - Filebeat will be used to collect log files from the above meantioned machines.
-    - This includes all logs on the system which are specified such as access logs, event logs, docker logs and so forth.
+    - This includes all logs on the system which are specified such as access logs, event logs, docker logs, among others.

-  - Metericbeat will be used to monitor VM stats, per CPU core stats, per filesystem stats, memory stats and network stats.
+  - Metericbeat will be used to monitor VM stats, per CPU core stats, per filesystem stats, memory stats and network stats, among others.

 -------------------------------------------------------------------------------------------------------------------------------------------